OpenDSU/docssite/pages/advanced/SeedSSI (RFC-010).md

 ### Function seedSSI.getPrivateKey(format)

-Description: Get the private key associated with your SeedSSI.
+**Description**: Get the private key associated with your SeedSSI.
 To obtain it, we decode the specific substring in Base58.

 | **Name**           | **Type**  | **Value**  | **Description**                                                                                                                                                                    |
 |:-------------------|:----------|:-----------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | format (optional)  | String    |            | You can use the parameter “pem” to specify that you want to get the private key in the [pem (private enhanced](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) mail) format.

-Returns
+**Returns**

 | **Name** | **Description** |
 |:---------|:----------------|